goldstraw/shadowchat/README.md

 # ShadowChat

-**Plausibly deniable encrypted messaging**, inspired by VeraCrypt's hidden volumes — built on top of Signal.
+A design for an extortion-proof messaging algorithm, inspired by VeraCrypt's hidden volumes — built on top of Signal.

-ShadowChat adds a dual-layer encryption scheme to Signal messages.
+ShadowChat adds password protection to Signal messages.
+When ShadowChat mode is enabled, messages will be encrypted with a chosen password, adding a layer of protection to Signal.

+ShadowChat has an optional feature to enable extortion-proof messaging.
+Both VeraCrypt and ShadowChat work on the same principle: a plausibly deniable hidden layer.

 A **regular layer** carries everyday conversation, while an optional **hidden layer** carries sensitive content.
-The system is designed so that it is fundamentally impossible to prove whether a hidden layer exists.
+The system is designed so that it is impossible to prove whether a hidden layer exists in a given conversation.

 > This project is not associated with the Signal Technology Foundation, or Signal in any way.